ooboqoo/ooboqoo.github.io/wasm/cpp/ansi-c.md

 strlen("a"); // 1
 ```

-There is one other kind of constant, the **enumeration constant**.
-Enumerations(枚举) provide a convenient way to associate constant values with names, an better alternative to `#define`.
+There is one other kind of constant, the **enumeration constant**(枚举常量).
+Enumerations provide a convenient way to associate constant values with names, an better alternative to `#define`.
 An enumeration is a list of constant integer values, the first name in an `enum` has value `0`, the next `1`, and so on.

 ```c
 // enum